Table of Contents

 The disputes that are considered under the adjudication procedures must be related to payment issues for work done or services rendered.
 The Act does not apply to a construction contract entered into by an individual where a building is less than 4 stories high, and intended for own use, whether as residence or occupation.

 Payment disputes in the construction industry need to be dealt with in a less costly and speedier manner than what is afforded by arbitration or litigation.
-This is exactly what CIPAA procedures enable through its adjudication process.
+This is exactly what CIPAA procedures enable through its adjudication process in Malaysia.
 Furthermore, CIPAA has prohibited conditional payments, provided for default payment clauses as well as provided multiple avenues for enforcement as remedies for the recovery of payment.

 It is always advisable to consult a reputed lawyer who is experienced in Construction Law when dealing with legal matters related to CIPAA as not all cases may be eligible for statutory adjudication.
 Furthermore, one must be prepared not only for the adjudication process but also for the follow-up actions in Court or arbitration after adjudication.
 Please seek legal help before taking any action.